 The specification is split into two main sections, the first section introduces students to microeconomic issues and the second section covers mainly macroeconomic issues.
-Students will be expected to acquire competence in quantitative skills that are relevant to the subject content and be familiar with the various types of statistical and other data which are commonly used by economists.
-They should be able to make relevant calculations from economic data and be able to interpret data presented in the form of index numbers.
+Students will be expected to acquire competence in quantitative skills that are relevant to the subject content and be familiar with the various types of statistical and other data which are commonly used by economists. numbers.